turbonomic/lemur/lemurctl/README.md

 ```
 ## Comming Soon
+* The ability to auto-discover influxdb service without user having to manually provide the information
 * The ability to manage (list/add/remove) targets
 * The ability to execute actions
 * The ability to show a meaningful display name of a cluster